JasperFx/alba/documentation/documentation/bootstrapping.md

 ## Best Practices

-Spinning up your ASP.Net Core system can become slow as the application grows, so you probably want to share the instance of `SystemUnderTest` between unit tests to avoid the cost of constantly bootstrapping and tearing down the underlying application.
+Spinning up your ASP.Net Core system can become slow as the application grows, so you probably want to share the instance of `AlbaHost` between unit tests to avoid the cost of constantly bootstrapping and tearing down the underlying application.
-As an example, if you're an xUnit user, you can take advantage of their [shared context](https://xunit.github.io/docs/shared-context.html) support to manage the lifetime of your `SystemUnderTest`.
+As an example, if you're an xUnit user, you can take advantage of their [shared context](https://xunit.github.io/docs/shared-context.html) support to manage the lifetime of your `AlbaHost`.